Dorothy U. Dalton Foundation

 Application deadlines are the first Monday in May, August, and November

 The Dorothy U. Dalton Foundation supports non-profit organizations and programs in the Greater Kalamazoo County Area

 First time applicants, and those who have not received funds from the Foundation within the last 3 years, must contact the Dorothy U. Dalton Foundation before applying

-Please use the Apply button to start a new application or create an account.
+Please use the Apply button to be routed to the application

 2020 Application Deadlines